Styles of Radical Will

 Styles of Radical Will is a collection of essays by Susan Sontag published in 1969.
 Among the subjects discussed are film, literature, politics, and pornography.
-It is Sontag's second collection of non-fiction.
-Her first nonfiction book is Against Interpretation and Other Personal Essays, which was published in 1966.
+It is Sontag's second collection of non-fiction after Against Interpretation, which was published in 1966.
+Most of the essays in this book were originally published in Aspen, Partisan Review, the Tulane Drama Review, Sight and Sound, and Esquire.